 After you have made the decision, selecting the right curriculum will be your next major hurdle.
 In your application, you will find a list of interesting subjects and this will most certainly make you feel that your child must learn all.
 In the process, you might end up over-selecting, paying unnecessarily high amounts and burden your child.

 The best way to deal with this is to ask the child which subject interests him/her.
 Accordingly, you can choose the curriculum that revolves around the child’s interests.
 If science is what your child names, then mathematics is a must.
 There’s no point in forcing national history into the list.
-A homeschooling program like International Schooling offers a new-age convenient schooling option with a comprehensive and globally relevant curriculum.
+A homeschooling program like International Schooling offers a convenient schooling option with a comprehensive and globally relevant curriculum.

 - Prepare a schedule and give everyone time to adjust